 The office telephone is a business phone and should only be used by students in emergency situations.
 Phone calls will be restricted to school-related business.
 Students are encouraged to make after-school arrangements before coming to school each morning.
-Student phones are in the main offices of Lineberry and Currin.
+Student phones are in the main offices of Lineberry and Currin and students will be required to log their call.